directus/directus/docs/guides/extensions/modules-native-layout-features.md

 # Use Native Layout Features In Your Modules

 This guide follows on [Create a Custom Portal Module](/guides/extensions/modules-build-portal), where you created a landing page module.
-You will learn how to add native sidebar dropdowns elements, action buttons and search, a split view window, and layout options using the built-in functions of Directus.
+You will learn how to add native sidebar dropdown element, action buttons and search, a split view window, and layout options using the built-in functions of Directus.
 These help provide a more coherent experience from other Directus modules and collections.